Click on either of the following links for information:

-Texas A&M-Commerce’s Memorial Stadium, which seats 10,000, is used for athletics and other special events.
-In intercollegiate athletics, Texas A&M-Commerce competes in football, basketball, track and field, cross country, golf, soccer and volleyball.
+A&M-Commerce’s Memorial Stadium, which seats 10,000, is used for athletics and other special events.
+The Field House, which seats approximately 2,000, is used for athletic and other special events, including concerts and various commencement exercises for the University and local high schools.
+In intercollegiate athletics, A&M-Commerce competes in football, basketball, track and field, cross country, golf, soccer and volleyball.
+Softball competition will begin in 2014-2015.
 Texas A&M University-Commerce is a member of the Lone Star Conference of Texas and the National Collegiate Athletic Association (NCAA) Division II.

-The Performing Arts Center has two theatres, a revolving stage in the main playhouse, scene shop, dressing rooms, makeup rooms, and studios for the public radio stations KETRFM (100,000 watts) and KKOM and studios for KETV-Television cable Channel 3.
+The Performing Arts Center has two theatres, a revolving stage in the main playhouse, scene shop, dressing rooms, makeup rooms, and studios for KKOM radio station and ManeMedia Television cable Channel 3.
 The University Playhouse produces several plays during the school year.
 The Department of Music sponsors 14 musical groups, including A&M-Commerce’s Show Band.

 The 1,200-seat University Auditorium is housed in the Ferguson Social Sciences Building.

 More than 100 social, departmental, special interest and religious organizations offer many opportunities for students.